abhiblock-96/abhiblock-96/README.md

 ### ⚡ Gas Optimization Philosophy
 > "Code is money on the blockchain."

-I urge to solve real-world scalability issues by writing logic that respects the user's gas.
+I strive to solve real-world scalability issues by writing logic that respects the user's gas.
 My repositories focus on:
-- Minimizing storage operations.
+- **Minimizing Storage Operations:** Efficient use of SSTORE and SLOAD.
-- Optimized mathematical operations.
+- **Optimized Math:** Utilizing bitwise operations and unchecked blocks where safe.
-- Security-first architecture.
+- **Security-First Architecture:** Leveraging Foundry's fuzzing capabilities to ensure edge cases are gas-efficient and secure.

 ---